jjvanzon/Circular-Language-Spec/spec/introduction.md

 ![](images/Circle%20Language%20Spec%20Introduction.003.png)

 A sub idea can be split up into sub ideas itself.
-It can go on and on being split up into smaller and smaller ideas:
+It can go on and splitting up into smaller and smaller ideas:

 <img src="images/Circle%20Language%20Spec%20Introduction.004.png" height="400" />